Finally, how many efficiencies supercomputers have? And, what do they measure?: Introduction

 \section{Introduction}

-Given that dynamic growing of single-processor performance has stalled about two decades ago~\cite{ComputingPerformanceBook:2011}, the only way to achieve the required high computing performance remained parallelizing the work of a vast number of sequentially working single processors.
+Given that the dynamic growth of single-processor performance has stalled about two decades ago~\cite{ComputingPerformanceBook:2011} and the computing demand grows more speedily than the computing capacity~\cite{BrainMasterPlan:2022}, the only way to achieve the required high computing performance remained to parallelize the work of a vast number of sequentially working single processors.
 However, as was very early predicted~\cite{AmdahlSingleProcessor67}, and decades later experimentally confirmed~\cite{ScalingParallel:1993}, the \textit{scaling} of parallelized computing is not linear.
 Even, "\textit{there comes a point when using more processors \dots actually increases the execution time rather than reducing it}"~\cite{ScalingParallel:1993}.
-Parallelized sequential processing has different rules of game~\cite{ScalingParallel:1993},~\textbf{\cite{VeghModernParadigm:2019}}: its performance gain ("speedup") has its inherent bounds~\textbf{\cite{VeghRoofline:2019}}.
+Parallelized sequential processing has different rules of game~\cite{ScalingParallel:1993},~\textbf{\cite{VeghModernParadigm:2019}}: its performance gain ("speedup") has its inherent bounds~\textbf{\cite{VeghPerformanceWall:2019}}.